 Do you have a map?
 Please don’t see it on the street; it’s not a good idea to see you lost.
 A trendy tip is always to look confident, even if you have no idea where you are.

-4. Do your best to reach your destination during the day
+4. Reach your destination during the day.

-In case you don’t have a choice, try not to walk alone at night with your bags.
+If you don’t have a choice, try not to walk alone at night with your bags.

 Similarly, if you are not in a safe destination, avoid taking night buses and trains.

-5. If you are going to use public transport ,
+5. If you are going to use public transport,